logicalmechanism/useful-funcs/README.md

 firefox index.html
 ```

-Or build and view immediately from the parent directory.
+To compile and view the haddock documentation immediately run these commands from the parent directory.

 ```bash
 cd useful-funcs